skepee-PROTOTYPE/Benchmark-Rest-Api/README.md

         Max elased time: 46455 ms
 ----------------------------------------------
 ```
+## Implicit assumptions for use of this tool
+In order to use this tool for your api there are some implicit assumptions:
+- `apiParams` values will be passed in Body section for Post and Put
+- `apiParams` value will be passed in url for Get and Delete.

 ## Release notes
 nlog.config is the configuration file used for log.
 Edit this file to change name files and path.